Bacula-Systems/ansible-collection-bacula-community/README.md

 **Please note all the examples above can use an inventory file and/or --extra-vars or you may modify the playbooks to use any variable assignment allowed in Ansible.**

+## Issues

+You can submit a bug or review the list of open or closed bugs by going to: https://gitlab.bacula.org/bacula-community-edition/ansible-collection-bacula-community

 ## Licensing